 1. Communicates with other health care personnel

-Documentation communicates the quality of clinical care that providers are delivering to patients and serves as a means to facilitate the patient navigation continuum of care, from EM to HM and beyond.
+Proper documentation also serves as a means to facilitate patient navigation and coordination along the continuum of care, from EM to HM and transitioning into the post-acute care setting.

 2. Reduces risk management exposure